 If you have been injured as a result of a laser hair removal procedure or IPL procedure, it is extremely important to investigate and document your situation immediately.
 Do not accept more treatments or burn therapy from the people who burned you in the first place.
 Take photographs, and keep all the records related to your procedure.
 Visit a plastic surgeon or dermatologist as soon as possible.
 The key to holding medi-spas and laser hair removal companies accountable for their negligence is documentation.

 Second-degree and third-degree burns are NOT normal!
 Do not let the technician, or any other person working at the laser facility that harmed you, tell you otherwise.
 They will tell you to “put some aloe vera on it and we will see you for your next treatment” while being fully aware that your burns will be permanent.

 The laser hair removal burn injury lawyers at our law office have years of experience successfully resolving cases for clients who have suffered second-degree and third-degree burns at the hands of medi-spas and laser centers.
-Contact us for a free consultation.
+Fill out our contact form for a free consultation.

 For a free legal consultation with a lawyer serving Long Island, call 516-358-6900